dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

-One thing to emphasize here again is that this table includes the egress rules of all the Kubernetes Network Policies applied to any of the pods on Worker 1 node (not only the egress rules configured on "frontendpolicy" and applied to frontend pod).
-Cause there is a frontend pod and a backend1 pod running on this Worker 1 node.
+One thing to emphasize here again is that this table includes the egress rules of all the Kubernetes Network Policies applied to all of the pods on Worker 1 node (not only the egress rules configured on "frontendpolicy" and applied to frontend pod).
+Cause there is a frontend pod and a backend1 pod running on Worker 1 node.
 However the focus in this section is on the flow entries which correspond to the egress rules of the Kubernetes Network Policy "frontendpolicy" which is applied to the frontend pod.

 First thing to understand from above table is OVS uses "conjunctive" match across multiple fields alongside "conjunction" action.
 This enables OVS to optimize policy implementation without consuming too many flow entries.

-The first flow entry in Table 50 above checks whether if the flow is an already established flow (-new,+trk); if it is then there is no need to process the flow against network policy, since Kubernetes Network Policy is STATEFUL by nature.
+The first flow entry in Table 50 above checks whether if the flow is an already established flow (-new,+trk); if it is then there is no need to process the flow against the remaining flow entries in this table since Kubernetes Network Policy is STATEFUL by nature.
 However the current flow is a NEW flow hence it does NOT match this first flow entry.

 The second flow entry matches against a given source or destination IP set.
 But there is no specific IP that this flow entry checks upon apparently.
 Same flow entry has a conjunction action with a conjunction id of "2".

 The third flow entry matches against destination protocol, which is UDP 53 (DNS) in this case.
 Same flow entry has a conjunction action with a conjunction id of "2".

 The fourth flow entry matches against destination protocol, which is TCP 80 (HTTP) in this case.
-Same flow entry has a conjunction action with a conjunction id of "3".
+Same flow entry has a conjunction action with a conjunction id of "1".

 The fifth flow entry matches against a specific source IP, which is frontend pod IP - 10.222.1.48.
-The same flow entry has a conjunction action with both an id of "2" and "3".
+The same flow entry has a conjunction action with both an id of "1" and "2".

-**Note :** The x/y notation in the conjunctions are to represent whether if the conjunction has multiple conditions to match.
+**Note :** The x/y notation in the conjunctions are to represent whether if the conjunction has multiple conditions to match and which condition the current flow represents.

 <b>So conjunction 2 is fully implemented by second, third and fifth flow entries.</b> Conjunction 2 checks if the source IP address is 10.222.1.48 and if the destination protocol is UDP 53.
 This corresponds to the DNS specific rule in the egress section of the Kubernetes network policy named as "frontendpolicy" shown earlier.
 DNS is allowed egress to any destination IP hence the second flow entry above does not have any specific IP to match against.